WSU-kduncan/ceg3120-Natrix1998/Project2/Discord-Bot/README.md

 ## Research
 To run the bot 24/7, you could host it on a virtual private server (VPS).<br>
 If you wanted to keep it local and always active, you could utilize a raspberry pi. <br>
 Pi's can run Linux and Python easily, and they do not use much power.
-This would be a good method to use if you had concerns about security or intellectual property (or just a general aversion to the cloud).
+This would be a good method to use if you had concerns about security or intellectual property (or just a general aversion to the cloud). <br>
+When using either method, I would recommend running the bot via the terminal, typing "CTRL + Z" to suspend it, and then typing "bg" to start it in the background.
+Finally, use jobs to determine what job number it is and disown it.
+For example, if it's job 1 type "disown %1".
+Now you can close the terminal and the bot will continue to run until the VPS or Pi is powered off.